Igorjustate1sandwich/harvardCS50/readme.md

 # Learning with CS50 (Harvard Intro to Comp Sci 2019/2020)
-**This repo is where I begun my programming journey.** I used Harvard CS50 (Introduction to Computer Science) as a means to jump into the programming world.
+**This repo is where I began my programming journey.** I used Harvard CS50 (Introduction to Computer Science) as a means to jump into the programming world.
 * Completion status: Completed (Jan 2020)
 * Certificate: Yes.
 Viewable on Linkedin.